oTTeuMsTudio/teach-me-rust-deepseek/Create Agentic Machine Design Pattern Knowledge Worker.md

-# Agentic Machine Design Pattern Knowledge Worker as a Machine
+# Agentic Design Pattern Knowledge Worker as a Machine

 Let's break this down step by step.
 We'll create a Rust program that simulates a "Managing Agent" with roles of a Solutions Architect and Backend Developer.
 The program will take user input as a goal, process it, and print it out.